Roman camp, Marktbreit: Location and history

 The historic monument is located at a strategic site northeast of the actual town on the hill of Kapellenberg, a terrain spur in the acute angle between the Main (Moenus) and the Breitbach stream.
 Due to the course it follows in this area, the Main forms the so-called Main Triangle.
 In antiquity there was almost certainly a ford here.

 From this early period, the Marktbreit camp is the only one so far discovered that is located on the Main.
 It is also the farthest east for its period as well as one of the largest in Magna Germania overall.
 Archaeological finds show that there had once been a settlement of the Hallstatt culture on the site.
 In addition, a grave has been found that is associated with the Corded Ware culture.

 The castrum was probably used again by Germanicus in 15 AD, according to interpretations of Cornelius Tacitus:

-It has been written by academics that the Markbreit fortification was connected by Roman small ships to the Rhine River.